-B-(B) Quotes.
+(B) Quotes.
 All requests for quotes for construction contracts less than or equal to the Threshold Amount shall be posted with three-days' notice.
 Such requests shall at a minimum require a contractor's license, qualifications, a Business Tax Registration Certificate, participation in an apprenticeship program and compliance with subcontractor listing laws, all in accordance with the listed provisions of Sections 6.21 and 6.22.

-C:(C) Right to Reject Any or All Bids or Quotes.
+(C) Right to Reject Any or All Bids or Quotes.
 The department head shall have the right to reject any or all bids or quotes for any reason or no reason.
 All Advertisements For Bids shall reserve this right, but failure to make such reservation shall not abrogate the right to reject.
-For public work contracts in excess of the Threshold Amount, the department head shall obtain the approval of the Mayor or the Mayor's Designee or the board or commission as appropriate in the resection of bids.

-D-(D) Bid Protests.
+(D) Bid Protests.
 Only a bidder may submit a bid protest.
 The department head concerned shall prescribe in the Advertisement For Bids procedures for submitting bid protests.
 Such procedures shall set the time by which bid protests must be received but may not require that bid protests be submitted fewer than five (5) business days after the date bids are due.

-Section 5.
-The San Francisco Administrative Code is hereby amended by amending subsection (J) and adding a new subsection (Q) to Section 6.22, to read as follows:
+Section 4.
+The San Francisco Administrative Code is hereby amended by amending Section 6.22, to read as follows: